Music banner

 Prerequisites: Students are required to have received at least 24 months of regular instrumental/vocal tuition prior to the course commencing, and to continue regular tuition for the duration of the Music course (via a PAC tutor or private tutor).

-Assumed Knowledge: Completion of Stage 1 Music Advanced course or equivalent knowledge/skills from other music studies (ie AMEB examinations).
+Assumed Knowledge: Completion of Year 11 Music or equivalent knowledge/skills from other music studies (ie AMEB examinations).

 Course Description: Students experiment with, explore, and manipulate musical elements to learn the art of constructing and deconstructing music.
 They develop and extend their musical literacy and skills through understanding the structural and stylistic features and conventions of music, expressing their musical ideas, and reflecting on and critiquing their learning in music.